Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Introduction

 An interesting recent paper \cite{Abebe-MM-Truthful} defines the notion of a random partial improvement mechanism for a one-sided matching market.
 This mechanism truthfully elicits the cardinal preferences of the agents and outputs a distribution over matchings that approximates every agent’s utility in the Nash bargaining solution.

-In recent years, several researchers have proposed Hylland-Zeckhauser-type mechanisms for a number of applications, e.g., see \cite{Budish2011combinatorial, He2018pseudo, Le2017competitive, Mclennan2018efficient}.
-The basic scheme has also been generalized in several different directions, including two-sided matching markets, adding quantitative constraints, and to the setting in which agents have initial endowments of goods instead of money, see \cite{Echenique2019constrained, Echenique2019fairness}.
+In recent years, several researchers have proposed Hylland-Zeckhauser-type mechanisms for a number of applications \citep[e.g., see ][]{Budish2011combinatorial, He2018pseudo, Le2017competitive, Mclennan2018efficient}.
+The basic scheme has also been generalized in several different directions, including two-sided matching markets, adding quantitative constraints, and to the setting in which agents have initial endowments of goods instead of money, see \citep{Echenique2019constrained, Echenique2019fairness}.

-{\bf Ordinal vs cardinal utilities:} Under ordinal utilities, the agents provide a total preference order over the goods and under cardinal utilities, they provide a non-negative real-valued function.
+\paragraph{Ordinal vs Cardinal utilities:} Under ordinal utilities, the agents provide a total preference order over the goods and under cardinal utilities, they provide a non-negative real-valued function.
 Both forms have their own pros and cons and neither dominates the other.
 Whereas the former is easier to elicit from agents, the latter is far more expressive, enabling an agent to not only report if she prefers good $A$ to good $B$ but also by how much. \cite{Abdulkadirouglu-Cardinal} exploit this greater expressivity of cardinal utilities to give mechanisms for school choice which are superior to ordinal-utility-based mechanisms.

 Example \ref{ex.GTV}, taken from \cite{Garg-ADHZ}, provides a very vivid illustration of the advantage of cardinal utilities over ordinal ones in one-sided matching markets.